 Lung cancer treatments

-At the UC Davis Comprehensive Cancer Center, treatments include:
+At UC Davis Comprehensive Cancer Center, lung cancer treatments include:

 - Chemotherapy: This treatment is usually given by infusion at the Cancer Center.

-- Targeted therapy: This new generation of oral medication targets the lung cancer cells.
+- Targeted therapy (precision medicine): This newer generation of medications target the unique molecular and genetic profile of lung cancer cells.

 - Radiation therapy: This is offered in the Radiation Oncology Clinic at the Cancer Center.

-- Surgery: Experts evaluate this based on the stage of cancer and other characteristics of the patient.
+- Surgery: Often performed with small incisions and a robot, thoracic surgeons evaluate this based on the stage of cancer and other characteristics of the patient.

 - Clinical trials: The Cancer Center has a variety of clinical trials, including in precision medicine, personalized medicine, and immunotherapy to boost the immune system to fight lung cancer.